Usually, pain is considered chronic if it does one of the following:

-Behavioral therapy can help people function better, even if it does not reduce pain.
+Counseling or psychotherapy can help people function better, even if it does not reduce pain.
 Doctors may recommend specific ways to gradually increase physical and social activities.
 People are advised not to let pain derail their commitment to better functioning.
 When this approach is used, many people report a decrease in pain.
 Doctors applaud progress, encourage people to continue improving, and continue to treat the pain as needed.

 Doctors may also talk with family members or fellow workers to discourage them from doing anything that keeps the person focused on the pain.
 For example, they should not constantly ask about the person's health or insist that the person do no chores.

 A nerve block is frequently used to treat pain caused by damage to a specific large nerve.
 For this procedure, a nerve pathway that transmits pain signals is disrupted by one of the following: